 If you’re diagnosing a misfire, you’ll mostly be looking at external components, such as spark plugs, injectors, spark plug leads/wires, ignition coils, distributors, or caps when applicable, bad fuel or electrical parts, such as plugs or wiring, or an ignition module when applicable.

-The answer here is no. Whenever the engine isn’t firing properly, you run the risk of internal damage.
-If the engine is misfiring, you want it addressed immediately before the catalytic converter or internal engine components are damaged as a result.
+It’s not safe to drive with an engine misfire.
+Whenever the engine isn’t firing properly, you run the risk of internal damage.
+If the engine is misfiring, you want to address it immediately.
+An unaddressed misfire can damage the catalytic converter or internal engine components.